typedb/typedb-docs/_08-schema/01-concepts.md

 <div class="alert">
 [Note]
 The relationships that relate to the roles `owner`, `property` and `employer` have not been defined in the example above.
 We will soon learn how to [define a relationship](#defining-a-relationship).
-Similarly, the attributes `name` and `rank` are also yet to be defined.
+Similarly, the attributes `name` and `rank` are yet to be defined.
 We will soon learn how to [define an attribute](#defining-an-attribute) as well.
 </div>

 The ability to subtype entities not only helps mirror the reality of the dataset as perceived in the real world but also enables [automated reasoning using type hierarchies](...).

 #### Defining an abstract entity
 There may be scenarios where a parent entity is only defined for other entities to inherit, and under no circumstance, do we expect to have any instances of this parent.
 To model this logic in the schema, we use the `is-abstract` keyword.
 Let's say in the example above, we would like to define the `organisation` entity type to be abstract.
+By doing so, we're indicating that no data instances of the `organisation` entity are allowed to be created.

 <div class="tabs">